Sign up to our Newsletter

 What Does the Baby Bar Exam Test?

 Don’t let the innocuous name of this exam fool you!
-While it’s called the baby bar, it’s actually quite difficult!
-In fact, it’s often considered to be harder than the bar exam and has a relatively low pass rate of 21%.
+While it’s called the baby bar, it’s actually quite difficult.
+In fact, it’s often considered harder than the bar exam and has a relatively low pass rate of 21%.

-To understand how to study for the baby bar exam, it's crucial to familiarize yourself with the specific content and format of these subjects and utilize reputable study materials and resources tailored to the baby bar exam's requirements.
+To understand how to study for the baby bar exam, it's crucial to familiarize yourself with the specific content and format of these subjects.
+Additionally, you should utilize reputable study materials and resources tailored to the baby bar exam's requirements.
 So, let’s get into the three major legal subjects on the baby bar.

 Criminal Law

-The exam tests on criminal law relating to assault, battery, theft, embezzlement, kidnapping, homicide and several other crimes.
+The exam tests criminal law relating to assault, battery, theft, embezzlement, kidnapping, homicide, and several other crimes.

 Contracts